 The Basic Training Course typically lasts fourteen weeks.
 ARMN generally offers both daytime and evening classes, alternating between the Spring and Fall, in order to accommodate a wide variety of participants and schedules:

-- Daytime class – Both Classroom Instruction (morning) and Field Work (afternoon) is completed during the day on a weekday.
+- When a Daytime class is offered – Both Classroom Instruction (morning) and Field Work (afternoon) is completed during the day on a weekday.

-- Evening class – Classroom Instruction is completed during a weekday evening and Field Work on a weekend day.
+- When an Evening class is offered – Classroom Instruction is completed during a weekday evening and Field Work on a weekend day.

 Attendance at classes and field trips is mandatory for certification.
 Trainees should not miss more than two classes, and all missed classes or field trips must be made-up.
 Make-up opportunities may be available during the next training cycle, by special arrangements with neighboring chapters, or, for certain cases, by viewing a videotaped class.